zjshi/Maast/README.md

 ## What Maast does

 Recent spikes in available whole-genome sequences have greatly expanded intra-species diversity especially for prevalent species.
-However, the increasing availability also introduced high-level of redundancy which imposed computing burden for core-genome SNP calling.
-The issue will exacerbate as the trend is irreversible.
-Maast presented here is a tool free of read alignment and assembly, which detects subspecies structure in conspecific genomes and picks tag and reference genomes for rapid and sensitive core-genome SNP calling in both sequencing reads and whole genomes.
-Maast runs orders of magnitude faster with less RAM use and recovers more core-genome SNPs comparing to other the-state-of-art tools.
+As the number of genomes per species grows, it becomes computationally challenging to perform whole-genome alignment and call single nucleotide polymorphisms (SNPs).
+Furthermore, the genomes from some species are highly similar and hence redundant for SNP discovery.
+These trends are irreversible and worse over time.
+To address the challenge, we present Maast, a tool for discovering core-genome SNPs and genotyping these SNPs in conspecific genomes, contigs, or unassembled reads.
+Maast runs orders of magnitude faster than existing tools and uses less RAM because it is free of read alignment and assembly.
+Maast is also comparably accurate and recovers more core-genome SNPs compared to other the-state-of-art tools.

 ## How to cite